tanvik7072/OptiClave/README.md

 ## Assembly

-An assembly video is provided within this repository
+An assembly video is provided within this repository:

+The threaded rod and stability rod are inserted into the electronics tray lid through the gear box.

+The platform goes on top of the threaded rod and stability rod as a cantilever with the LED platform assembled above with the LED holder at the desired height.

+The optics tube is twisted and locked into place using the protrusions at the side.

 ## Wiring
 The wiring for OptiClave is fairly simple: